 You can achieve a basic level of eBay and Amazon integration with email forwarding.
 However, this sends messy, incomplete emails, as we discovered during our search for an eBay and Amazon messaging service.
 You constantly have to log back in to eBay and Amazon to help your customers.
 This method also fails to bring in other channels like social media.

-Multichannel integration can be accomplished using customer service software like Zendesk or Desk.com.
-For example, Zendesk can accept emails, Facebook messages, and Tweets, as can Desk.com.
+Multichannel integration can be accomplished using customer service software like Zendesk.
+For example, Zendesk can accept emails, Facebook messages and Tweets.
 There is just one downside: you’re normally stuck with the sloppy emails forwarded by Amazon and eBay.